-• Financial Assets.
+- Financial Assets.
 Financial assets within the scope of PAS 39 are classified into the following categories: financial assets at FVPL, loans and receivables, held-to-maturity (HTM) investments, and available-for-sale (AFS) financial assets or as derivatives designated as hedging instruments in an effective hedge, as appropriate.
-The classification depends on the purpose for which the investments were acquired and whether they are quoted in an active market.
+The classification depends on the purpose for which the investments were acquired and whether they are quoted in an active market. - Financial Liabilities.
+Also under PAS 39, financial liabilities are classified as financial liabilities at FVPL, derivatives designated as hedging instruments in an effective hedge, or as other financial liabilities.
+The Group determines the classification at initial recognition and, where allowed and appropriate, re-evaluates such designation at every financial reporting date.